huggingface/blog/fine-tune-whisper-multilingual-asr.md

 on un-labelled audio data, Whisper is pre-trained on a vast quantity of **labelled** audio-transcription data, 680,000 hours to be precise.
 This is an order of magnitude larger than the un-labelled audio data used to train Wav2Vec 2.0 (60,000 hours).
-What is more, 117,000h of this pre-training data is multilingual ASR data.
-This results in checkpoints that can be applied to over 96 different languages, many of which are considered_low-resource_.
+What is more, 117,000 hours of this pre-training data is multilingual ASR data.
+This results in checkpoints that can be applied to over 96 languages, many of which are considered _low-resource_.

 This quantity of labelled data enables Whisper to be pre-trained directly on the _supervised_ task of speech recognition, learning a speech-to-text mapping from